maliMirkec/personal-website/site/articles/my-favorite-chrome-extensions-for-web-development-mostly.md

 tags:
   - blog
   - productivity
-  - devtools
+  - extensions
 thumbnail: My_favorite_extensions_for_web_development_erf5gg
-descriptionAlt: "A web browser is one of the essential tools for web development.
+descriptionAlt: A web browser is one of the essential tools for web development.
 Besides default dev tools, there are extensions you could use to make a better web product.
-I am using Chrome most of the time and these are the extensions I prefer."
+I am using Chrome most of the time and these are the extensions I prefer.
-description: "Essential for web development, web browsers offer extensions to improve web products.
-I use Chrome and prefer these extensions."
+description: Essential for web development, web browsers offer extensions to improve web products.
+I use Chrome and prefer these extensions.
 type: articles-item
 sections2:
   - type: banner-beta